Blocking customers in Splynx

 All HTTP traffic of blocked customers should be redirected to the customer's portal or stub page

-- When blocked customer try to open any web page using the HTTP protocol, he will see a portal or a stub page that says what could be the problem (no money, wrong password, etc.).
+- When a blocked customer tries to open any web page using the HTTP protocol, they will see a portal or a stub page that shows what could be the problem (no money, wrong password, etc.).

-- Most modern OS has mechanism for detecting state of internet.
+- Most modern OS's has a mechanism for detecting the state of the internet.
 The OS checks the network access when connected, if the system detects a stub page, it notifies the user about it by opening the stub page in a separate window/frame, displaying a notification in the notification panel, etc.